 What does being an empath mean?
 Intuition and perceptiveness are some of the core dimensions of being intense.
 When you are an empath, you are also endowed with a high level of empathy, and when this is combined with emotional strength and velocity, it can seem as though every day you are feeling not just your own, but also other people’s and even the entire world’s feelings.

-Now, I would like us to examine what it means to ‘absorb’, take in, or feel into other people’s emotions’, how it happens and why some of us seem to do it more frequently and intensely than others.
-I will draw on research and ideas from the scientific to the esoteric realm, some of which more controversial than others.
-Not all quoted views reflect my own.
-I hope we can keep an open mind, after all, there can be little growth for us if we only allow ourselves exposure to the known and familiar.
+In this guide to empath psychology, we explore who is an empath, what it means when empaths absorb others’ energy’, take in, or feel into other people’s emotions, how it happens and why some of us seem to do it more frequently and intensely than others.
+We will draw on research and ideas from the field of psychology to the more esoteric realm, some of which are more controversial than others.

-These theories are not mutually exclusive.
+The theories concerning empath psychology are not mutually exclusive.
 Just like the answer to the perennial question of nature versus nurture, it is probably somewhere in between.
-The categorisation is arbitrary and simply a way to help us organise information.
+The categorization is arbitrary and simply a way to help us organize information.
 Please use your discernment to take away what is useful, and leave behind the rest.

 When you are among a group of people, you feel as though you ‘absorb’ the energy in a room.

-Even when the reason is not apparent, you have a strong sense of ‘knowing’ that there is more to a story than what meets the eyes.
+You have a strong sense of ‘knowing’ that there is more to a story than what meets the eyes, even when the reason is not apparent.